zapcriativo/react-native-super-alert/README.md

 ![Screenshot](https://i.imgur.com/LGauwG0.png)

-### React Native Super Modal is a component where you can use various types of alerts and notifications without having to import the library on all screens..
+### React Native Super Alert is a component where you can use various types of alerts and notifications without having to import the library on all screens..

 # Installation
 ```